-Preparing to cook the turkey for Thanksgiving this year?
-I’m here to share a step by step recipe and lots of tips on how to roast a turkey, so the entire process will feel like a breeze!
+Learn how to cook a turkey for Thanksgiving!
+I’m here to share a step by step recipe and lots of tips so you can roast the perfect turkey this year.
+Everything you need to know is here, so the entire process will feel like a breeze.

 Buying and Storing the Turkey